 Madeira is a Portuguese island in the Atlantic ocean, a 4 hour flight from the U.K. It has breathtaking scenery, hidden places to explore and varying micro climates due to a mountain range in the centre.
-There are so many touristic places, I want to introduce a few other hidden gems in this magnificent paradise because I want fellow travellers to discover, explore and admire what I have come across.
+There are so many touristic places, I want to introduce a few other hidden gems in this magnificent paradise because I want fellow travellers to discover, explore and admire this charming island with the friendliest people.

 Camara dos Lobos